-Simply put, a cache is a type of temporary files that enable the macOS operations to work faster.
-There are different categories of cache files: browser cache, system cache, and user cache.
 For instance, when you visit a website, the multimedia content is being stored automatically on your MaсBook.
-Consequently, the next time you visit this website, the cached content would be re-used for faster performance.
-A similar process occurs when you use software on your MacBook Air.
+Consequently, the next time you visit this website, the cached content is re-used for faster performance.
+A similar process occurs when you use software on macOS.
 Some supporting files are stored on the disk and re-used to provide a proper function for a Mac.

-Although these cache files are helpful, they are temporary files and may take up much space on a MacBook Disk.
-So, if you want to clear cache on a MacBook Air, there are two options to do so: manually and via special software.
+Once again, cache files are helpful temporary files but over time they may take up too much space on your MacBook Disk.
+So, you should clear the cache on a MacBook Air periodically and there are two options to do so: manually and via special Mac cleaning software.

-If you use an official Mac web browser – Safari, complete the next steps to clear caches:
+If you use the official Mac web browser – Safari, complete the next steps to clear caches:

 - Open the Safari browser.

-- In the Advanced section tick Show Develop menu in menu bar.
+- In the Advanced section check Show Develop menu in menu bar.

 - Click on Develop in the menu bar and select Empty Caches.